 Keeping it pruned will maintain visibility over a lower barrier, or allowing it to grow taller can make for a nasty surprise if an uninvited visitor tries to climb over.

 Be careful when handling this plant, as the large thorns seem to have a mind of their own, and will easily tear clothing or light gloves.

 The spiny stems will draw blood at the slightest touch.
 Avoid planting along walkways, or areas that you will need to access for maintenance purposes.

 And remember, if you plant underneath a window, keep it well pruned and make sure you have an alternative escape route, should you need to beat a hasty retreat out of your house.

-You can plants available from Nature Hills Nursery.
+You can find plants available from Nature Hills Nursery.

 8. Chinese Jujube

-If you like your defensive plantings to do double-duty and provide an edible harvest, then consider the Chinese jujube, Ziziphus jujuba, tree.
+If you like your defensive plantings to do double-duty and provide an edible harvest, then consider the Chinese jujube tree, Ziziphus jujuba.

-Growing to a mature height of 15-40 feet tall, depending on the cultivar, the Chinese jujube can be pruned to maintain a more compact size.
+Growing to a mature height of 15-40 feet, depending on the cultivar, the Chinese jujube can be pruned to maintain a more compact size.